erasmolpa/profile/README.md

 - **Achievements:**
    - Provided Technical Documentation for a Cloud-Native-based architecture for Banks Solutions.
-   - Developed a Microservices chassis, offering a standardized and efficient approach for building business services,          including mechanisms and configurations for various cross-cutting concerns (service discovery, circuit breaker, auditing,security, observability, and CI/CD process for Openshift cluster).
+   - Developed a Microservices chassis, offering a standardized and efficient approach for building business services,          including mechanisms and configurations for various cross-cutting concerns (service discovery, circuit breaker, auditing, security, observability, and CI/CD process for Openshift cluster).

 - **Technologies:**
    - Programming: Microservices Architecture using Spring Cloud, Spring Boot, Scala, and Angular 5.